 When you are visiting the town halls, be sure to catch a miniature knight show right outside the New Town Hall.

 Hundreds of people gather on Marienplatz to watch this delightful performance.
-Be sure to stop by if you are in the area during that time.
+If you are in the area during that time, be sure to stop by.

 Head to Peterskirche